(Service number 23/991)

 |Memorial Reference||East Part, near North Boundary|

-On first registering for compulsory military training, he was rejected.
+On first registering for compulsory military training, Edward Anniss was rejected.
 He appeared to be a fit healthy young man, standing 5 feet 9 inches tall and weighing 166 pounds.
+He had a fair complexion, grey eyes and brown hair.
 His sight and hearing were good and he was free of any health defects.
-Having enlisted on 29 May 1915 at Timaru, Edward embarked on 9 October 1915 from Wellington, bound for Egypt with the 3rd Battalion New Zealand Rifle Brigade.
+With regards to his teeth, he had an upper plate, while his lower teeth were only fair.
+He was a shepherd, an occupation he was following at Burke’s Pass in 1914, Anglican and single.
+Edward nominated his father, John Anniss, of Burke’s Pass, as his next-of-kin.
+His own address was Grampions Road, Burke’s Pass, probably at Curraghmore, which the family had won in the 1911 land ballot.
+Having enlisted on 29 May 1915 at Timaru, aged 23 years 2 months, Edward embarked on 9 October 1915 from Wellington, bound for Egypt, with the 3rd Battalion of the New Zealand Rifle Brigade.

 In March 1916 he had pneumonia and was admitted to hospital in Egypt but he was doing well.
 Late May 1916 he left for France and marched into base at Etaples.
-But, less than a year after leaving New Zealand, on 16 September 1916 in the field, he suffered gunshot wounds to his neck and back.
-He was first admitted to the dressing station and then hospital at Etaples before being transported on the hospital ship to Oxford, England, where he was admitted to hospital suffering with cold.
+But, less than a year after leaving New Zealand, on 16 September 1916 in the field at the Somme, he suffered gunshot wounds to his neck and back.
+His name was included in a very big list of casualties issued on 16 October.
+He was first admitted to the dressing station and then hospital at Etaples before being transported on 9 October per the hospital ship to Oxford, England, where he was admitted to hospital suffering with cold.
 These wounds resulted in his death on 13 November 1916 in the 3rd Southern General Hospital at Oxford, England.

-Three days later Edward was buried in a family vault at Pidley All Saints Cemetery, Somersham, Huntingdonshire, as was reported by Miss J. L. Broughton, of Bermondsey, London.
-His brother Walter was able to be present at his funeral.
-Edward was remembered by his parents, sister and brothers in 1917.
+Three days later twenty-four year old Edward was buried in a family vault at Pidley All Saints Churchyard, Somersham, Huntingdonshire, as was reported by Miss J. L. Broughton, of Bermondsey, London.
+His brother Walter had reached England and was able to be present at his funeral.
+Edward was remembered by his parents, sister and brothers with an In Memoriam notice in 1917 – “He did his duty.”
 One of those brothers was Walter who also served in World War One.
+Their oldest brother, Frederick John Anniss, was drawn in the ballot in 1916.

 Researched and Written by

-Carol Bell, SC branch NZSG & Timaru Herald
+Carol Bell, SC branch NZSG & Timaru Herald; Teresa Scott, SC branch NZSG

 Currently Assigned to